atisharma/chasm/README.md

 ```bash
 $ chasm
 ```
 will connect to the default server with the character name set in the `client.toml` config (see the example).
+You'll need to specify a passphrase which will be the key for your character.

 ```toml
 name = "Hero"